Higher, Higher and Higher: Aviation in Soviet Propaganda (Series Overview)

 Symbolic terms for aviators: sokoly (falcons), orly (eagles), bogatyri (warriors)

-950 of 2,785: Soviet Heroes of the Soviet Union pilots trained in DOSAAF clubs
+950 of 2,785: Soviet Heroes of the Soviet Union pilots trained in OSOAVIAKhIM air clubs

 1961 Gagarin stamp

 USSR 1961 (CPA 2560) — Yuri Gagarin’s historic Vostok 1 flight.
-Two billion printed images in eighteen months.
+The first Gagarin stamps were printed and distributed within weeks of the flight.

 1939 Rodina women pilots stamps